Skip to main content

 Placement Comparison – Pvc Rubber

-Color Comparison – Embroidered
+Colour Comparison – Embroidered

-Embroidered badges offer a variety of colors, shapes, and styles.
+Embroidered badges offer a variety of colours, shapes, and styles.
 Which means you can easily find something that fits your taste.
 Plus, they can evoke a sense of nostalgia, reminding you of past experiences or affiliations.

 Color Comparison – Pvc Rubber

-Pvc PatchesEmbroidered Patches
+Pvc Patches Embroidered Patches

-Shiny & SturdyMatted
+Shiny & Sturdy Matted

-LonglastingNot a Lifetime Choice
+Longlasting Not a Lifetime Choice

-Best as Security UseFavorite for Regular Clothing
+Best as Security Use Favourite for Regular Clothing

-No iron-on backingTop rated as iron-on
+No iron-on backing Top rated as iron-on

-Limited SizeBig enough up to 14 inches
+Limited Size Big enough up to 14 inches

 Final Analysis

+Understanding the durability of PVC versus embroidered patches requires a closer examination of their materials and construction methods.
+PVC patches are made from synthetic materials, which make them resistant to water, UV light, and physical wear and tear.
+They maintain shape and colour over time, making them ideal for outdoor use.
 On the other hand, embroidered patches, while aesthetically pleasing, can be more susceptible to fraying and fading, especially if exposed to harsh conditions.
 They’re typically made from threads stitched onto a fabric base, which can wear out with frequent washing or abrasion.

 Getting PVC Patches Made

-If you want to tweak weaving or custom PVC patches, our company produces specialties and blessings with rich experience.
-We mean to furnish clients with wonderful and reasonable value.
+If you want to tweak weaving or custom PVC patches, our company produces specialities and blessings with rich experience.
+We aim to provide clients with excellent and affordable value.
+Get in touch with us today to get more offers.
+Follow our social media accounts for quick interaction and to ask questions.

-The lifespan of an embroidered patch typically ranges from five to ten years, depending on factors like material quality, care, and environmental exposure.
+• Embroidered patches typically last from five to ten years, depending on factors such as material quality, care, and environmental exposure.

-• Majid
+Majid